For applications for Emergency Protection Orders, see Applications for Emergency Protection Orders Procedure.

-Once the decision has been taken to initiate proceedings, the social worker will send the parents/those with parental responsibility a letter of issue which states that proceedings are being initiated - see letter template at SSCC757.
+Once the decision has been taken to initiate proceedings, the social worker will send the parents/those with parental responsibility a letter of intention to issue which states that proceedings are being initiated - see letter template at SSCC757.

 There may not be time for a pre-proceedings meeting and the collation of all documentation prior to such an application.
 A lack of documentation should never prevent a case being brought to court quickly where this is essential to protect the child's welfare.
 Such cases should never be the norm, however, and where a particular piece of documentation cannot be supplied immediately, the authority must state on the application form the reasons why it cannot be included and confirm the date when the documents will be submitted to the court.